antoine-de/mimirsbrunn/README.md

 Feel free to add some tests cases here.

 When a new Pull Request is submitted, it will be manually tested using [this repo](https://gitlab.com/QwantResearch/mimir-geocoder-tester/) that loads a bunch of data into the geocoder, runs geocoder-tester and then add the results as a comment in the PR.

+## Troubleshooting

+### Multiple streets with the same name and admin in OSM

+Some almost identical streets are difficult to distinguish in OSM, as they are in the same admin and have the same name, but still they are distinct ones.
+Ex: Rue Jean Jaurès in Lille (France)

+osm2mimir merges ways with same name and admin by default.

+It can also distinguish them if they are part of different Relation:associatedStreet, so it's the way to go if one wants to have distinct entries: https://wiki.openstreetmap.org/wiki/Relation:associatedStreet